 - 1. To familiarize students about applying various material design and data analysis. - 2.
-To help in understanding the theoretical modeling of semiconductuctor devices and quantum structures using online in- browser simulation tools.
+To help in understanding the theoretical modeling of semiconductor devices and quantum structures using online in- browser simulation tools. - 3.
+To construct a theoretical knowledge on the experiment. - 4.
+The ability to write and present the laboratory reports. - 5.
+To maximize knowledge regarding simulation tools.